-Especially in situations where a business includes activity which counts as a specified service trade or business, you’ll need to break apart your S corporation’s activities into separate trades or businesses–and then make the Section 199A calculations for each separate business unit.
+In some situations a business entity actually operates two separate trades or businesses.
+When that occurs, you’ll need to break apart your S corporation’s activities into separate trades or businesses–and then make the Section 199A calculations for each separate business unit.

 If you need to learn about how to do this, check out this earlier blog post: Section 199A Trade or Business Concept Deconstructed.

 If you need to back up and start with a primer on the Section 199A deduction, refer to our Pass-thru Income Deductions: 12 Things Every Business Owner Must Know article.